Marelize007/EMS_mutagenesis_daphnia/README.md

 # EMS_mutagenesis_daphnia

 The following repository containes the scripts used to identify EMS induced mutations as well as the commands used to functionally annotate the mutations using SNPEff.
+The scripts are as follow:

+1.